 Stormy Farr, an Intake Technician, greets a pet owner bringing in a stray cat to the Lost and Found at the Young-Williams Animal Center on Division Street.
 Street location and it is open seven days a week from noon until 6 p.m.
 "We're the only intake facility for the county.
 This is where it's best to bring any stray pet, not the Humane Society or the veterinarian down the road," said Brown.
 So far this year, more than 6,903 animals have been brought to the Lost and Found Department, 1226 just during July.
 In addition to dogs and cats, the shelter takes in all species.
 In past years they've seen an alligator, pigs, fainting goats, an emu, and others.
-The center finds homes for all kinds of ani- those brought in with identifimals through adoption, rescue, and transfer.
-Some animals are returned to owners who come and look for them. the same is true for cats.
+The center finds homes for all kinds of animals through adoption, rescue, and transfer.
+Some animals are returned to owners who come and look for them.
+What if I have lost a pet?

+"We ask pet owners not to call about their missing pet but to come by in person to our Division Street center and check.
+Take for instance someone is missing a black Lab, well we have many of them here," Brown said.
+She said the same is true for cats.
 On the wall of the waiting room at Lost and Found is a large bulletin board with photos of missing pets.
 Often the staff will check the wall and then check the animals that have been dropped off.
 Sometimes they find the missing animal has been turned in to the center.
 They also maintain a log of found and missing pets.
-Brown said it is important for lost pet owners to check back at least every other day to see if their missing pet has been brought to the shelter.
-There is a minimum 72-hour hold on dropped off pets and cation are held for five to seven days.
+Brown said it is important for lost pet owners to check back at least every other day to see if their missing pet has been brought to the shelter. an alligator, pigs, fainting goats, an emu, and others.
+The center finds homes for all kinds of animals through adoption, rescue, and transfer.
+Some animals are returned to owners who come and look for them.
+There is a minimum 72-hour hold on dropped off pets and those brought in with identification are held for five to seven days.
 There is a \$30 fee to reclaim a pet plus a \$10 a day boarding fee.
 If the pets are not claimed after the appropriate time period, they are assessed for adoption; some have restrictions based on these evaluations.
 Young-Williams has a foster program for animals with medical and behavioral needs.
 The center also works with rescue groups to help find homes for animals that are ready to be adopted.
 The last thing the center wants to do is euthanize a pet, but sometimes it is necessary.
 What other services are available?

 Young-Williams Animal Center has two locations, one at 6400 Kingston Pike on Bearden Hill, and the main facility where the Lost and Found Department is located is at 3201 Division Street.
-The Division Street location is just off Sutherland just beyond the entrance to John Tarleton Park.
-Intake of animals is only available at the Division Street location.
+The Division Street location is just off Sutherland just beyond the entrance to John is only available at the Division Street location.